Book Review: The Metamodernist Movement

 Meanwhile, “game acceptance” is no better: It’s used to justify complacency in the face of injustice and actions that are harmful to others, while blocking “legitimate, necessary and very possible change.”
 Freinacht argues that “conservatives have a strong tendency towards accepting the games of life in their current, actual form.”
 He sees fascism as the most deadly manifestation of “game acceptance” — killing millions of people with its full-throated pursuit of the normally-repressed “drive for greatness, for superiority, for conquering death, for ascendance.”

 Having established these two concepts, Freinacht argues that we must change the games played throughout society in order to make everyday interactions “fairer, kinder, more transparent, more inclusive, more forgiving, more sustainable, more rational, [and] more fulfilling.”
-To do this, he advocates for letting more people in on how the games are played (he believes transparency will make them fairer), raising the baseline of material well-being throughout society to reduce the incentives for the cruelest “games” (such as conning someone out of the life savings), and shifting cultural norms to be more ethically grounded such that it becomes unacceptable to take advantage of others in professional or personal contexts in order to fulfill our own needs or desires.
+To do this, he advocates for letting more people in on how the games are played (he believes transparency will make them fairer), raising the baseline of material well-being throughout society to reduce the incentives for the cruelest “games” (such as conning someone out of their life savings), and shifting cultural norms to be more ethically grounded such that it becomes unacceptable to take advantage of others in professional or personal contexts in order to fulfill our own needs or desires.